-The growing user demands have provided, and will continue to provide, the necessary push for development and extension of the Grid infrastructure.
+The growing user demands have provided, and will continue to provide, the necessary push for development and extension of the grid infrastructure.
 It must be clear that therefore the active support of these communities is a primary concern for the EGI.eu / NGI ecosystem and one of the primary goals in EGI is to provide significant added value for both existing and new user communities.

-User support activities in EGI must define, implement and operate services and tools that enable users to use infrastructure services and to develop them into self-sustainable Grid communities.
+User support activities in EGI must define, implement and operate services and tools that enable users to use infrastructure services and to develop themselves into self-sustainable grid communities.
 Self-sustainable communities are capable of some or all of the following:

-- Port new applications to the infrastructure. - extend the infrastructure according to their members' needs. - expand their user base without depending (heavily) on user support services of EGI.
+- port new applications to the infrastructure - extend the infrastructure according to their members' needs - expand their user base without depending (heavily) on user support services of EGI

-Self-sustainability of user communities guarantees permanent usage of the Grid infrastructure, continuous flow of scientific results from applications, and as an overall result, a European-wide interest in sustaining the EGI collaboration.
+Self-sustainability of user communities guarantees permanent usage of the grid infrastructure, continuous flow of scientific results from applications, and as an overall result, a European-wide interest in sustaining the EGI collaboration.

-Partners within the EGI-InSPIRE project, specifically within User Community Coordination and WP6 (Services for Heavy User Communities) are the key stakeholders for defining and providing the user support processes in EGI.
-More information can be found through the following links to previous NA3 deliverables:
+Partners within the EGI-InSPIRE project, specifically within WP3 (User Community Coordination) and WP6 (Services for Heavy User Communities) are the key stakeholders for defining and providing the user support processes in EGI.